truzo/tomango-2018/site/content/blog/right-use-framework-name.md

 title: "When is it right to use [framework name here]?"
 author: "trys"
 date: 2016-02-17 14:54:49
-excerpt: Resisting the urge to jump on the latest framework bandwagon is hard.
+description: Resisting the urge to jump on the latest framework bandwagon is hard.
 How do you decide which one is appropriate and when it should be used? blog/categories:
  - tips-and-advice
  - web-design